 Our governments are not protecting us.
 They are like kings of old paying protection money to the bigger kings.
 They are like the small business owners paying protection money to the local mafia to be allowed to do business, unmolested, on “their” strip.

-Whichever metaphor you follow, the small king, the small business owner or the powerless private citizen, the trickle up of power and wealth leads ultimately not to those who govern us, but to the 1% who own the wealth of the major banking interests and corporations.
+Whichever metaphor you follow, the small king, the small business owner or the powerless private citizen, the trickle up of power and wealth leads ultimately not to those who govern us, but to the 1% who own the wealth of the major banking interests and corporations who now dictate to those who govern us.
 The accountability of powers is clearly as live an issue today as it was 3000 years ago when Samuel sounded his far-sighted and prophetic warning.